aztechsk/sys-tools/README.md

 # sys-tools

-The **sys-tools** library provides various helper components for the AZTech framework.
+The **sys-tools** C library provides various helper components for the AZTech framework.

 ### Library features